Tips to Limit Database Results to U.S.-Based Content

 Waggoner Library provides access to the latest research including over 200,000 eBooks, 90,000 print books; several thousand streaming video files; local, regional, national & international newspapers; hundreds of thousands of full-text journal and magazine articles, trade publications, and doctoral dissertations are all part of the library's collection.

 Online access is 24/7.
 The library website and online catalog provide access to all library collections, resources, and services.
-Click the tabs above to learn more or click one of the multidisciplinary databases listed below to get started.
+Watch the video below to learn about the tools on the library homepage.
+Then, click the tabs above to learn more about library resources.

 What is Peer Reviewed?